christophd/christophd.github.io/_posts/2015-06-03-camel-testing-part-3.md

 title: Apache Camel Integration Testing - Part 3
 ---

-In this post I will continue with the Apache Camel integration testing scenario that we have built up in
+In this post I will continue with the Apache Camel integration testing scenario that we have worked on in
 <a href="http://christophd.github.io/camel-testing-part-1/" title="Part 1" target="_blank">part one</a> and
 <a href="http://christophd.github.io/camel-testing-part-2/" title="Part 2" target="_blank">part two</a> of this series.
 This time we focus on exception handling in Camel routes.
 First of all let's add exception handling to our Camel route.